A Little Bit About Me

 Marriage is undoubtedly a blessing of Allah the Almighty.
 The benefit it holds for the physical and spiritual upliftment of a person cannot be expressed in words.
-Two strangers, who till yesterday did not even know each other, they start loving and caring for each other in a such a way that it is almost impossible to separate them.
+Two strangers, who, till yesterday, did not even know the other one existed, they start loving and caring for each other in such a way that after marriage, they exist for each other.

 I am a Scholar of Islamic studies, Alhamdulillah.
-But in reality, I consider myself still a student of Islamic studies.
-The more I learn, the more I come to know that I have to learn more about Islam and its beautiful subtleties.
+But in reality, I consider myself still a student of Islam.
+The more I learn, the more I come to know that I have to learn more about this beautiful religion.
 Tasawwuf or Sufism is one field of Islam that motivates and inspires me a lot, especially to be a better person from inside than just the appearance.
 Alhamdulillah, I have a detailed study on this subject and have benefited quite a lot.
 Aqeedah and Fiqh are other branches of Islamic theology that interest me the most.

 I was born and brought up in Saudi Arabia.
-My whole childhood and late teen years were spent outside of India, so one can say, I am equally accustomed to the Arabian culture as I am to the Indian culture.
-I can speak and understand English, Urdu, Hindi and have a level of fluency in classical Arabic and Persian.
+My whole childhood and late teen years were spent in Saudi Arabia, so one can say, I am equally accustomed to the Arabian culture as I am to the Indian culture.
+I can understand and speak fluent English, Urdu, Hindi and have a level of fluency in classical Arabic and Persian.
 I am also accustomed to various cultures of the world as I had interactions with people of many ethnicities whilst growing up in Saudi Arabia.

-Alhamdulillah, I have kept myself safe from all sorts of intimate physical interactions with women.
+Alhamdulillah, Allah the Almighty has kept me safe from all sorts of intimate physical interactions with women.
 I also have never smoked cigarette or hookah.
 I have never used drugs.
 I have never drank alcohol.
 I have never been arrested.

 I always value a beautiful heart over a beautiful face.
 Usually, everyone says this but as I have aged and matured, Alhamdulillah, I say this, not just in words but from the depth of my heart.
 I dont want to marry just on the basis of looks.
 Looks can and will fade but a beautiful heart is forever.
-Although I don't think this applies to me but if anyone thinks I am attractive, please don't marry me just on the basis of looks.
-Kindly see my heart first and then decide whether I am good enough to be your spouse or not.
 Does this mean that a beautiful face has no value?
 Wrong, it does have a value and physical attraction too plays an important role in deciding who to marry but it is not the only deciding factor.